sophie-yang/ios-branch-deep-linking-attribution/README.md

 Then, from the command line, `cd` to your project directory, and do:

 ```
-pod install
+pod install --repo-update
-pod update
 ```

-to install the Branch pod and update it to the latest version of the SDK.
+to install the latest version of the Branch pod.

-Make sure to do the `pod update`.
-CocoaPods may not use the latest version of the SDK otherwise!

 ### Carthage